zenlex/zenlex/README.md

 # Welcome to my Humble Code Abode 🙏

 ## About Me
 I'm currently a Production Manager, Lighting Designer, and Sound Designer for the entertainment industry.
 I've had a long history with technology and interactivity.
 I've also spent a significant amount of time working in higher education.

+I enjoy taking things apart to figure out how they work.

 In my free time I'm working on my software development and engineering skills.
-I'd like to start taking on contract work as my schedule and skills allow around my current full time job and see where that leads.
+I'd like to start taking on contract work as my schedule and skills allow and see where that leads.

-I enjoy taking things apart to figure out how they work, and the comprehension about systems and the people that interface with them that comes with that endeavor.

 ## Tech Interests
 I enjoy geeking out about just about anything, but my current top interests are: